-\subsection{Motivation and Contributions}
+\subsection{Motivation and contributions}

-In light of the above-discussed works, the performance of uplink NOMA systems with SGF scheme has been studied in varying scenarios but there is still a paucity of research contributions on investigating the performance of UAV communication systems with the SGF scheme, which motivates this work.
-In this work, we dedicate to developing new SGF schemes utilized in UAV-enabled downlink NOMA communication systems, and the impacts of UAV's location and altitude on outage performance are studied.
+In light of the above-discussed works, the performance of uplink NOMA systems with the SGF scheme has been studied in varying scenarios.
+However, there still needs to be more research contributions on investigating the performance of UAV communication systems with the SGF scheme, which motivates this work.
+In this work, we dedicate ourselves to developing new SGF schemes utilized in UAV-enabled downlink NOMA communication systems.
+The impacts of the UAV's location and altitude on outage performance are studied.
 The main contributions of this paper are outlined as follows: \begin{enumerate}

-\item We propose a new hybrid successive interference cancellation (HSIC) scheme applied to the downlink UAV-NOMA communication scenarios combined with the SGF transmission scheme.

 \item We investigate the outage performance of the GF user and the analytical expression for the exact OP is derived.
 We also analyze the asymptotic OP and the achievable diversity orders in the higher-signal-to-noise ratio (SNR) region to obtain more insights.
 The results demonstrate that no-zero diversity order can be achieved only under stringent conditions on users' quality of service requirements.